alexholland4/Decision-Place/README.md

 # Decision Place

 Overwhelmed by too many options?
+Make decisions faster and more confidently with Decision Place!

 The "Paradox of Choice" suggests that while we might believe more choices are better, having too many can actually lead to decision paralysis and dissatisfaction.
 Inspired by research on behavior science and decision-making, this web-based tool that helps users make decisions by presenting pairwise comparisons rather than overwhelming them with too many options at once.

 Try it out at (https://decision-place.onrender.com/)